svc333/overview/whats-new/index.md

   years: 2015, 2020

-lastupdated: "2020-02-26"
+lastupdated: "2020-03-17"

-keywords: release notes, what's new, what is new, cloud updates, new features, platform
+keywords: release notes, what's new in IBM Cloud, what's new for the platform, what is new, cloud updates, new features, platform

 subcollection: overview